 - 1 Tablespoon rosemary, minced

-- 1 Tablespoon coarse Celtic sea salt, the amount of salt will vary depending on your ingredients and type of sea salt used
+- 1 Tablespoon coarse Celtic sea salt, or to taste - the amount of salt will vary depending on your ingredients and type of sea salt used

 - Grated Parmesan for serving if desired